Low porosity? How can you recognize low porosity in your hair?

 2.Hair Structure

-Hair composition also plays a crucial role in low porosity in hair.
+Hair composition also plays a crucial role in low porosity.

 Basically, our one hair consists of 3 specific layers: